kuiperzone/AvantGarde/README.md

 Below, Visual Code on Linux with Avant Garde floating in stay-on-top mode to the right.
 Note, here, that the Avant Garde project explorer has been closed (to the side) so as to focus on the form while minimizing the window footprint.
-The preview will updated as AXAML changes saved to file from the IDE.
+The preview will be updated as AXAML changes are saved to file from the IDE.

 [![Avant Garde Screenshot](Media/Github-screenshot-ide.png)](Media/Github-screenshot-ide.png)